 OA Lifeline story link from September 2020: http://www.oalifeline.org/traditions/realigned-by-a-few-tenths/

 These stories were written by members of the OA secular community.

-Twenty years ago while in the throes of food addiction and dysfunctional food behavior an acquaintance suggested I try a meeting that would change my life.
+Twenty years ago, while I was in the throes of food addiction and dysfunctional food behavior, an acquaintance suggested I try a meeting that would change my life.
 I attended an OA meeting in Hawthorne, NJ USA.
 I was hopeful walking into this large firehouse and seeing at least 20 women of all ages smiling at me.

 The meeting began and within the first few minutes I heard all about this male God who was going to save me.
 I listened and didn’t leave the meeting until the end.
 That was the start and end of OA for many years.
 I don’t believe in God and certainly wasn’t going to be able to mentally concoct one.